CXwudi/personal-blog-source/content/posts/2023/vocaloid-entry-guide/listen-old-songs/index.en.md

 ### Option 2: OSU

 OSU is a very popular rhythm game.
 It's barrier is high, but if you can pass that barrier, you will find it very fun to play.
-OSU is not Vocaloid specific music game, but it still has a lot of Vocaloid songs.
+OSU is not a Vocaloid specific music game, but it still has a lot of Vocaloid songs.
 Just like PPD, OSU has a very rich and active community so you can expect constant release of new charts for Vocaloid songs.

 You can start by using [Deardrop's Vocaloid song pack](https://deardrops.github.io/osu/) as the starting point, which has a whopping of 570 charts.